markyu0401/network-security/_episodes/03-sslstrip.md

 ~~~
 {: .output}

-> ## HTTP-based connection
+> ## SSL strip
 >
-> Note that the browser will indicate that insecure HTTP is being used, but users may not notice this warning.
-Also, by hovering over the link in
+> In this lesson, the hacker is able to strip the SSL via arpspoofing the victims.
+Once the arp poisoning is initiated after victims visiting the server, the hacker is
-the returned webpage, we can see that it uses HTTP instead of HTTPS.
+> able to intercept the traffic from the victims to the server, acting as the server and collecting confidential information from the victims.
 {: .callout}

 {% include links.md %}